Herschel Walker centers pitch to Republicans on 'wokeness'

 EMERSON, Ga.
 (AP) — Herschel Walker pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.

 “I don’t care what color you are,” Georgia’s Republican Senate nominee, who is Black, told an overwhelmingly white crowd recently in Bartow County, north of Atlanta.
-“This is a good place,” Walker said of the United States, “and a way we make it better is by coming together.”
+The United States, he said, “is a good place,” adding that ”a way we make it better is by coming together.”